Nicholas Gruner: The Fatima Crusader

-Gruner and his magazine, Fatima Crusader, took a critical stance toward the compliance of the popes with the message of Fatima, specifically the request for the consecration of Russia.
+Fr Gruner and his magazine, Fatima Crusader, took a critical stance toward the compliance of the popes with the message of Fatima, specifically the request for the consecration of Russia.
 Throughout the 1980s, the Fatima Crusader made repeated allegations that the Vatican had been infiltrated and subverted, and that the Soviet Union was engaging in deliberate deception when it depicted Mikhail Gorbachev and perestroika as initiators of internal Communist reform after the Soviet–Afghan War in the 1980s.
 In 1988, Gruner urged a letter-writing campaign against arms control talks.

 When the Soviet Union finally disintegrated in 1991, Fatima groups such as the Blue Army of Our Lady of Fátima and Fatima Family Apostolate rejoiced, regarding this as evidence of the efficacy of the dedication of the world to the Immaculate Heart of Mary that John Paul II had conducted nine years earlier.
 Gruner and the Fatima Crusader discounted it based on the lack of any spiritual conversion in Russia.
 Colin Donovan, STL criticized the Fatima Crusader, saying, "This magazine also attacks anyone who disagrees with Fr.
-Gruner's opinions on Fatima, showing contempt for all other Fatima apostles.
+Fr Gruner's opinions on Fatima, showing contempt for all other Fatima apostles.
 This includes holy priests like Fr.
 Robert J. Fox, whose Fatima Family Apostolate has propagated the Fatima message to far greater audiences than Fr.
 Gruner could ever hope to do".

 Despite subsequent statements by the Congregation for the Doctrine of the Faith and by the remaining visionary Sister Lúcia, who is said to have denied Gruner's interpretation that a further consecration of Russia was needed, Gruner's criticisms continued.
 The Fatima Crusader has suggested that Sister Lúcia was kept from speaking the truth about the message of Fatima.
 Writer and commentator Carlos Evaristo held Gruner as an example of, in the words of John L. Allen, "an exegetical free-for-all that's long percolated in the Fatima underground", saying, "What happened with the Fatima message is that Sister Lúcia related it but never interpreted it.
 That left space for all sorts of strange theories."

 The Southern Poverty Law Center, a non-profit civil rights organization, listed Gruner's Fatima Crusader as a periodical which has published anti-Semitic articles.
 The Anti-Defamation League identified Gruner as a Holocaust denier who promoted conspiracy theories about the Jews plotting to overthrow Christian civilization, and the Fatima Center as a radical Catholic organization that espoused anti-Semitic views.

 Suspension

-In 1989 Gruner was ordered by Bishop Gerardo Pierro, his ecclesiastical superior, to return to Avellino, Italy, the diocese of his incardination.
+In 1989 fr Gruner was ordered by Bishop Gerardo Pierro, his ecclesiastical superior, to return to Avellino, Italy, the diocese of his incardination.
 When he did not respond, Cardinal Innocenti, Prefect of the Congregation for the Clergy, wrote to warn him that failure to return would result in his suspension a divinis.
 He did not undertake the action required of him.
 In 1994, the new Bishop of Avellino issued a decree declaring Gruner a vagus ("wandering") priest.
 In 1996 Gruner was suspended from his priestly functions.
 He appealed the suspension, but was unsuccessful.